 An engineering report is a document that comprehensively describes a water quality or public health related problem, assesses alternatives for addressing and resolving the problem, including the "no action" alternative.
 It further recommends a solution, and details the costs and implementation schedule for that solution.
 Engineering reports are prepared pursuant to an engineering agreement by a professional engineer licensed and registered to practice in New York State.
 The engineering report must conform to the CWSRF outline or the DWSRF outline available on EFC’s website.
 EFC will not require previously submitted reports to be rewritten, but an amendment may be required to address all items included in these documents.

 EFC offers grants to certain municipalities for the preparation of engineering reports for CWSRF water quality projects through the Engineering Planning Grant (EPG) program.
-For further information on this program, see the grant programs section of this FAQ for an overview, or for more detailed information, please visit the EPG Program tab on EFC’s website.
+For further information on this program, see the 'Other Grant Programs' section of this FAQ for an overview, or for more detailed information, please visit the EPG Program tab on EFC’s website.

 All projects that receive financial assistance from EFC are reviewed to determine if the project was developed in accordance with smart growth criteria.
 Projects that are consistent with smart growth criteria promote sustainability by strengthening existing and creating new communities which reduce greenhouse gas emissions and do not compromise the needs of future generations.
 These projects should be built to mitigate future physical climate risk due to sea level rise, storm surges and flooding.
 The Smart Growth Assessment Form gathers certain information to allow EFC to determine if the project is consistent with smart growth criteria.
 The form must be submitted when a project is listed, or with the financial assistance application packet.